PhilMele/M4Project/README.md

     # Serve media files during development
     if settings.DEBUG:
         urlpatterns += static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)

+## Setup AWS S3 Bucket
+The project does not have any media files, with the exception of the logo and favicon.

+As a result, it felt that time should not be invested into a full integration of the S3 bucket.

+The steps below cover the initial steps followed to setup an AWS account and host the logo file on S3.
+* Create an account
+* Create an S3 Bucket (untick `Block all public access`)
+* Click on newly created bucket and go to Permissions
+* write JSON bucket policy:
+* Click `Policy Generator` and entert he following:
+    Type:`S3 Bucket Policy`
+    Select `Allow`
+    Principal: `*`
+    Actions: `GetObject`
+    ARN: `[enter ARN number from Properties tab]/*`
+* Copy/Paste policy generated into the policy bucket.
+* In terminal run:
+    `pip install django-storages`
+    `pip install boto3`
+* In setting.py:

+    INSTALLED_APPS = [

+        #S3 bucket
+        'storages',
+    ]

 ## Heroku Setup (Production)
 * Log into heorku : `heroku login`